|Chair||Dimitris Koureas, Naturalis Biodiversity Center, firstname.lastname@example.org|

 |Funding Source||EU COST Action CA17106|

 |Duration||October 2018 – September 2023|

-MOBILISE will produce a comprehensive knowledge framework for establishing bio- and geodiversity data as a crosscutting topic for many diverse nature-related domains.
+MOBILISE will produce a comprehensive knowledge framework for establishing bio- and geodiversity data as a crosscutting topic for nature-related domains.

 To this end, the project intends to act as a flexible, creative, and multidisciplinary hub for exchanging experiences and expertise, because comprehensive biodiversity information gathered from collections can provide the basis for research from which recommendations for a plan of action can be derived from.
 This includes, but is not limited to:

 - Climate change effects;